ZacSweers/MoshiX/moshi-ir/README.md

 Moshi-IR
 ========

-A Kotlin IR implementation of Moshi code gen.
+A Kotlin IR implementation of Moshi code gen and moshi-sealed code gen.

-The goal of this is to have functional parity with Moshi's native Kapt/KSP code gen but run as a fully embedded IR plugin.
+The goal of this is to have functional parity with their native Kapt/KSP code gen analogues but run as a fully embedded IR plugin.

 **Benefits**
 - Significantly faster build times.